alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-on-Greek-Traditional-Music/README.md

 - Some scripts may require pre-trained models or preprocessed data.
 - The exact structure of the input data may vary depending on the experiment.
 - It is recommended to inspect each module separately before running the complete pipeline.
-- Run each script with `--help` to see all supported arguments.

 ---